 This option profiles specific processes.
-Profiling records all actions taken by a process.
+Profiling records all actions that a process takes.
 You can use profile data to create policy controls for a process.

 Profiled processes are given full privileges.
 The Protection policy provides no protection for profiled processes.